 Does the budget provide sufficient detail and justification regarding how funds will be spent?
 Is the budget realistic, given the scope of the project?

 Does the proposal demonstrate the practical and financial sustainability of the initiative beyond the grant’s funds?
-Does the proposal contain a statement of support from the applicant’s Dean, Chair, or Supervisor, as appropriate?

 - Participate in one or two meetings per semester where project questions and progress will be shared with other grant recipients.
 These meetings will be hosted and facilitated by the Centre for Teaching Excellence.

 - Disseminate findings of the project locally to the University of Waterloo learning community (as outlined in the Proposal Guidelines).
 Grant recipients may consult with members of the Centre for Teaching Excellence for suggestions regarding dissemination.

 Normally, funds for LITE Seed Grants should be spent within one year.
 In certain cases, however, and when the project design warrants, projects may run for 18 months.
 This may occur, for example, when the intent of the study is to gain evidence of the effect on student learning of implementing a change in a course offered only once a year (e.g., Fall 2016 and again in Fall 2017).

 A final project report must be submitted one month after the completion of the project to Crystal Tse at CTE.
 The report will then be sent to Mario Coniglio, Associate Vice President, Academic (AVP-A).
 Information from this report will be used to highlight the LITE Grant on the CTE website.